- Scrolling to About the Community Grants Program

 The City of Stirling does not provide grants for projects that:

-- Support recurrent operational costs including, but not limited to wages, salaries, or administrative overheads - an exemption applies to community
+- Support recurrent operational costs (see definition below) including, but not limited to wages, salaries, or administrative overheads.
+An exemption applies to community group insurance

 - Are commercial, have the potential to make significant profit or be self-sustaining

-- Faith-based activities of religious organisations, this includes worship activities of a religious entity or group such as preaching, delivery of sermons, prayer services and rituals
+- Political or faith-based activities of religious organisations, this includes worship activities of a religious entity or group such as preaching, delivery of sermons, prayer services and rituals

 - Duplicate existing services already delivered by the City